subquery/documentation/docs/run_publish/references.md

 **Note that must be on a Partner plan if you would like to run projects with the `--unsafe` command (on the query service) within [SubQuery's Managed Service](https://project.subquery.network).
 Additionally, it will prevent your project from being run in the SubQuery Network in the future.**

+### --query-limit

+This flag allows you to change the number of results for the query, it is default to 100.

 ### --version

 This displays the current version.